 With beauty below me I walk.

-My prayers brought me back home to Chichiltah, and I walked with the sheep in the place whose name meant "Among the Oak Trees."
+Prayers were a comfort for me.
+They gave me confidence.
+My prayers brought me back home to Chichiltah, and I walked with the sheep in the place whose name meant “Among the Oak Trees.”
 I could picture it so clearly.
-The view from Grandmother's land was beautiful in all seasons.
+The view from Grandmother’s land was beautiful in all seasons.
 Patches of bright green in spring, with the new buds on the oaks and scrub oaks.
 Masses of silver-green in summer, with the chamisa and sagebrush growing as tall as a small adult.
 Splashes of gold and red in autumn, when the oak trees changed color.
 Red and white in winter, the snow deep and nourishing over the brick- and tan-colored soil.
-And always, the low purple-red mesas watched the changing seasons, way off in the distance - a view you drank in like cold water on a sweltering day.
+And a powerful sky watched the changing seasons, turquoise blue and studded with stark, white clouds – a view you drank in like cold water on a sweltering day.